evolvablehardware/BitstreamEvolution/README.md

 python3 src/evolve.py
 ```

-BitstreamEvolution will begin to run and display information in windows
+BitstreamEvolution will begin to run and display information in separate windows
 that will appear (unless these have been disabled in the configuration).

 BitstreamEvolution will continue to run until: